How do I get an SCR rifle?

 What stock should I use?

 Foundation builds their stocks out of a material called micarta which by nature of the material is harmonically “dead”, very dense, and they look amazing!
 They feel very different at the shot than any other stock.
 “Dead” is just the only way to describe it.
 The heavier the rifle system the easier they are to shoot consistently and foundation surely helps with that.
+The Sampson has a weight kit and is one of the heaviest stocks on the market.

 What barrel should I use?